About Sabastian Magacha - Pindula, Local Knowledge

 Background

 Magacha was born on the 10th of May 1984 in Bulawayo.[1]
-He was born second in a family of three boys and a girl and was married to Nomsa Ndikumwe.
+He was born second in a family of three boys and a girl and was married to Nomsah Ndikumwe.
+The two were married under the Marriages Act Chapter 5:11 on May 25, 2012, at Bliss Gardens in Harare.
+They had no children.[2]

 Career